ethereum/solidity-website/src/posts/2025-03-27-the-case-for-eof.md

 RJUMP
 ```

-Hacks of these kind were already proposed in the past and never taken seriously so far.
+Hacks of this kind were already proposed in the past and never taken seriously so far.

 One of the downsides is that the sequence is 50% longer, which may be an acceptable trade-off for
 rarely used opcodes, but would only aggravate the problem if used e.g. with jumps, which are